Secure CheckoutPersonal information is secured with SSL technology.

 Vadim Azhmyakov graduated in 1989 from the Department of Applied Mathematics of the Technical University of Moscow.
 He gained a Ph.D. in Applied Mathematics in 1994, and a Postdoc in Mathematics in 2006 of the EMA University of Greifswald, Greifswald, Germany.
 He has experience in Applied Mathematics: optimal control, optimization, numerical methods nonlinear analysis, convex analysis, differential equations and differential inclusions, engineering mathematics; and Control Engineering: hybrid and switched dynamic systems, systems optimization, robust control, control over networks, multiagent systems, robot control, Lagrange mechanics, stochastic dynamics, smart grids, energy management systems.

-Professor, Department of Basic Sciences, Universidad de Medellin, Medellin, Colombia
+Vadim Azhmyakov Department of Mathematical Sciences, Universidad EAFIT, Medellin, Republic of Colombia